Segun Awolowo: Zero Oil

 Awolowo is driving the Zero Oil Plan, as an economic blueprint for Nigeria.
 It was launched in 2016.
 He has engaged to promote the plan with the private sector, relevant government institutions and international development partners and businesses.
 Zero Oil is a part of the Economic Recovery and Growth Plan (ERGP), a medium term plan developed by the Federal Ministry of Budget and National Planning.
 His Zero Oil plan is to increase the country's export by increasing production of home made goods, moving from the export of raw materials to value added products so as to increase the foreign exchange revenue, to promote the value of Nigerian made products and services abroad, and to create jobs.
 It aims at generating $30billion in foreign exchange earnings.

 MOU between AFREXIM, NEPC and NEXIM

-In 2018, he led NEPC signed a Memorandum of understanding worth $1 billion with AFREXIM Bank and Nigerian Export-Import Bank (NEXIM) at the maiden edition of Intra-African Trade Fair (IATF2018) in Cairo, Egypt; which in aimed at promoting trade among African countries.
+In 2018, he led NEPC signed a Memorandum of understanding (MOU) worth $1 billion with AFREXIM Bank and Nigerian Export-Import Bank (NEXIM) at the maiden edition of Intra-African Trade Fair (IATF2018) in Cairo, Egypt; which in aimed at promoting trade among African countries.

 Personal life

 Awolowo is married with children.
 His daughter, Seun is a motivational speaker and runs an NGO called Teach-A-Girl Nigeria, which focuses on Girl Child education in Nigeria.
 She is also the founder of Leads Africa and 3D Living Moments.
+Segun Awolowo passed away on 20 November 2025.